virajbdeshpande/AmpliconArchitect/README.md

 The execution script `$AA` may point to `AA=AmpliconArchitect/docker/run_aa_docker.sh`.

 See instructions below for manual installation without docker.

-## The AA Algorithm
-A full description of the methods and detailed characterization of copy number amplifications and ecDNA can be found in the manuscript referenced in the introduction.
-### Definitions:
-1. Amplicon: A set of genomic intervals connected together and amplified in copy number
-2. Amplicon structure(s): Ordered list(s) of segments from the amplicon intervals present in the sample.
-### Inputs:
-1. BAM file: WGS reads mapped to the human genome
-2. BED file: Set of seed intervals to be used for searching and reconstructing the amplicons in the sample.
-User should provide at least 1 seed per amplicon.
-### Algorithm:
-AA implements various steps to predict the structure of the amplicons:
-1. Interval set determination: Determine the list of intervals for each amplicon to be reconstructed.
-2. SV detection: Detect copy number changes and structural variations using coverage and discordant read pairs within each amplicon.
-3. Breakpoint graph construction: Construct a breakpoint graph consisting of sequence egdes (genomic segments), breakpoint edges (pairs of connected genomic positions) and optionally a source vertex and predict copy counts for all edges.
-4. Cycle decomposition: Decompose the breakpoint graph into simple cycles which provide a simple representation of predicted amplicon structures.
-5. Interactive cycle merging: Provide a web interface to interactively merge and modify the cycles to explore candidate structures.

-### Outputs:
-AA generates informative output at each step in the algorithm (details below):
-1. Summary file: List of amplicons and corresponding intervals are listed in a summary file.
-2. SV view: A PNG/PDF image for each amplicon displaying all rearrangement signatures.
-Underlying data is provided in text format as intermediate files.
-3. Graph file: For each amplicon, a text file describing the graph and predicted copy count.
-4. Cycles file: For each amplicon: a text file describing the list of simple cycles predicted.
-5. Cycle view: A web interface with operations for visualizing and modifying the simple cycles.

-The user may provide intermediate files as a way to either kickstart AA from an intermediate step or to use alternative intermediate data (e.g. from external tools) for reconstruction.

 ## Installation
 AA can be installed in 2 ways: